viklund/FEGA-onboarding/README.md

 # Establishing a Federated EGA Node

+**This readme is a placeholder for draft content before we set up the real repository on EGA-archive and organise it to render a useful website, like how the [Galaxy Training Network](https://github.com/galaxyproject/training-material) does it.**

 Welcome to this collection of onboarding materials for establishing a Federated EGA Node!

 ## What am I doing here?